chadulous/PixelVision8wiki/API_NewRect.md

     class NewRectExample : GameChip
     {
-        // Create a rectangle
+        // Store the rectangle
-            Rectangle rectA = new Rectangle(8, 8, 128, 128);
+        Rectangle rectA;

         // This will store the mouse position private Point mousePos;